-Midwest Divorce Lawyer(s) Serving Missouri, Illinois, Kansas and Oklahoma
+Midwest Divorce Lawyer(s) Serving Missouri, Illinois, Kansas, Oklahoma and Nebraska

 At Stange Law Firm, PC, we focus exclusively on divorce and family law in the Midwest.
 We understand that individuals going through a divorce or separation may feel lost, overwhelmed and betrayed.
 We are here to help clients rebuild their lives through these challenging times.

 Often, people accuse each other of bad things when the time, emotional energy and money spent really does not make it worthwhile.
 We believe that there is often a more productive way.
 We encourage our clients to make common sense decisions and to resolve matters using practical solutions when possible.
 This includes considering collaborative divorce and mediation.

 However, where this is not an option or is not successful, we believe that the best possible way for a client to reach a settlement is to prepare a case for trial.
 Being prepared for trial can cause a favorable settlement offer to ultimately come because the other party knows that we are ready for court.
 Even if an acceptable settlement offer does not ever come, being prepared for trial is vital to achieving a favorable result in the family court.

 Divorce Lawyers — Serving Missouri, Illinois, Kansas, Oklahoma and Nebraska

 From uncontested or contested divorce, we have the resources to handle all aspects of a divorce — no matter how complex.
 We know the law on divorce and can guide our clients through the process effectively and efficiently.